 Overarching Site and Landscape Target

 Setting an overarching site and landscape target is necessary to achieving the goals outlined in FutureVU.
-The FutureVU framework calls for an overarching campus-wide target of 50% green space, 25% hardscape and 25% building footprint.
-As of the end of FY2019, the current campus breakdown is 38% green space, 33% hardscape and 29% building footprint.
-As development continues on campus, percentages will continue to be updated with the intention of achieving the campus-wide target.
+The FutureVU framework calls for an overarching campus-wide target of 50 percent green space, 25 percent hardscape and 25 percent building footprint.
+As of the end of FY2022, the campus breakdown is 38 percent green space, 33 percent hardscape and 29 percent building footprint.
+As development continues, percentages will be updated with the intention of achieving the campus-wide target.

 FutureVU considers stormwater management and water conservation core to landscape sustainability.
 Improved stormwater management can be tackled through a variety of methods, including:

 - Removing and limiting pavement: reduces runoff